 Curing Meat for Sausages

-Let’s make something absolutely clear, you don’t need to cure meat to make your sausage.
+Let’s make something absolutely clear, you don’t need to cure meat to make your sausage, however, it will be a much better product if the meat has been cured.
 Grind the meat, mix with spices and stuff the mass into a casing.
 Grill it, hot smoke it, or place it in a refrigerator, the product is still called a sausage.
 Curing is an extra process that requires more time, designated containers and a space in a refrigerator.
-The reason we advocate the curing procedure is that this book is about making quality products and quality takes time.
+The reason we advocate the curing procedure is that the highest quality sausages are made from meat that has been cured.
 Meat for quality smoked sausage should be cured.
 Curing imparts a certain peculiar flavor which is in demand by the consumer and if we cure hams, bacon, chops, butts, and fish because they taste better, so why not cure meat for sausages?
 The fact that we grind meat makes it only easier on our teeth to chew it - it does not improve the color, texture or the flavor of the sausage.
 Someone might say: but I’ve mixed nitrite and spices with ground meat before stuffing so that’s OK.
 Well, it’s not ok, the problem is that not enough time was allocated and the sausage is only partially cured.

 The curing time depends on: